syncthing/syncthing/README.md

 Syncthing is a **file synchronization program** that continuously synchronizes files between two or more computers.
 We strive to fulfill the goals below.
-The goals are listed in descending order of importance.This is the summary version of the goal list - for more commentary, see the full [Goals document][13].
+The goals are listed in descending order of importance.
+This is the summary version of the goal list - for more commentary, see the full [Goals document][13].

 Syncthing should be: